NerdyDuck/NerdyDuck.Collections/README.md

 For examples and a complete class reference, please see the [Wiki](../../wiki/). :exclamation: **Work in progress**.

 #### History
+##### 2016-02-26 / v1.0.1 / DAK
+- Fixed: Wrong build action for Resources.tt breaks NuGet package for UWP, because the file is not part of package, but required as payload.

 ##### 2016-02-16 / v1.0.0 / DAK
 - First release.
 Contains (Non)BlockingConcurrentList&lt;T&gt; and (Non)BlockingConcurrentDictionary&lt;T&gt;.